jiminkim08/high-impact-ai/README.md

 The patent dataset used in this study was constructed from publicly available U.S. patent publication data.
 High-impact AI patents were identified through a **two-stage retrieval procedure**:

 **Stage 1 — Domain identification.**
-Patents belonging to high-impact domains were retrieved using domain-specific CPC codes together with keyword-based queries derived from the domain definitions in the AI Framework Act.
+Patents belonging to regulated domains were retrieved using domain-specific CPC codes together with keyword-based queries derived from the high-risk categories of the EU AI Act and the high-impact domains of Korea's AI Basic Act.

 **Stage 2 — AI identification.**
 Within the Stage 1 results, AI-related patents were identified using AI-related CPC codes and keyword-based criteria.

-The complete set of retrieval queries and CPC codes is provided in `queries/`.
+The complete set of retrieval queries and CPC codes is provided in `queries/`, together with the mapping from each regulatory domain category to its corresponding CPC codes and keywords.
 Applying these criteria to the data sources described in the paper reproduces the analytical corpus.

 ---